EDUlib/latex2edx-minimal/README.md

 * Adaptive hints using "hint_fn" scripts
 * Drag and drop problem created via latex2dnd

-See the latex2edx distribution and the latex2dnd package (https://github.com/mitocw/latex2dnd) for more information.
+See the latex2edx distribution and the latexdnd package (https://github.com/mitocw/latex2dnd) for more information.